Help & frequently asked questions

 How do I report an ant sighting in Dealate?

 You report a sighting in Dealate using the in-app sighting log: record the species, place, and time of a nuptial flight you witnessed, and it joins your personal history.
-Your observations are citizen science for myrmecology — real flights are the ground truth Dealate's weather model is measured against, so every logged sighting helps sharpen the forecast for everyone.
-Logging works in the free tier; you do not need Dealate Pro.
+Your observations are citizen science for myrmecology, collected toward building a public accuracy track record as more sightings come in.